Updated: 3 days ago

 He replies, “Yeah I know, this is difficult to accept…we do have the right to be at least as powerful as the US, and even one day much [more] powerful than the US.”

-That seems to contradict Shouwen’s assertion that there is not strategy to replace the United States as the global superpower, doesn’t it?
-Of course, the PBS journalists did not spell that contradiction out, in their own documentary, between two of their “experts.”
+That seems to contradict Shouwen’s assertion that there is not a Chinese strategy to replace the United States as the global superpower, doesn’t it?
+Of course, the PBS journalists did not spell out that contradiction, between two of their communist “expert" guests.
 I suppose the editors missed that in their final cut as well?
-It reminds us that journalists have the kind of education in which they barely passed Calculus-for-dummies.

-This kind of massively low-IQ, banal, and pseudo-intellectual socialist axiomatic mantra is the kind of thing that ruins nations.
-We should be alert to the fact that he is speaking to an English audience, with a kowtowing PBS journalist whose agenda is to sully Trump.
+This kind of pseudo-intellectual socialist axiomatic mantra is the kind of thing that ruins nations.
+We should be alert to the fact that he is speaking to an English audience, hosted by a kowtowing PBS journalist who shares his agenda to sully Trump.

 Buying into Da Wei’s nonsense will not ruin China, but it will ruin America.
-Like complacent little equality-obsessed sheep, the American will just shrug and say, “Oh well, I suppose it’s ok for China to keep using cyberwar, theft, and policy to rip off America…they have the right to grow their productivity to four times ours, no matter what kind of criminally-minded scams they employ.”
+Like complacent little equality-obsessed sheep, the American will just shrug and say, “Oh well, I suppose it’s ok for China to keep ripping off America…they have the right to grow their productivity to four times ours, no matter what kind of criminally-minded scams they employ.”

-I shouldn’t have to educate Mr. Wei, but here I go:
+I shouldn’t have to educate the esteemed Mr. Wei, but here I go: